 Children are secure, comfortable, happy and relaxed in the care of a child minder with whom they have developed a warm relationship.
 Strong links have developed between the children and the child minder and we saw that they were praised and encouraged in all their activities.
 We saw that the children were happy and confident to approach the child minder and chat with her whilst they played.
-The children expressed enjoyment, and we saw them smiling and laughing amongst themselves.
-During the afternoon children were very confident and were happy to play and find resources fairly independently.
-Until it was time to make sparkly bread sticks.
-The children who were the same age and knew each other well and played together as friends, taking turns at the toy cooker or sweeping the floor with the toy hoover.
+The children expressed enjoyment, and we saw them smiling and laughing amongst themselves .At lunch the children were content to eat their food sitting at the table and were encouraged to "eat up" before their fruit and yoghurt.
+Children were pleased to be praised for using their forks or "having a go" and offered us a" Pom Bear crisp," just the one, resulting in laughter all round.